 After dealing with USB devices, you still need to worry about the power cable, the Ethernet cable, and monitor(s).
 With a laptop, you have fewer cables and the screen is built into the device.

-Depending on how expensive your gaming laptop is, you may be able to buy more than one gaming computer with a similar or passable performance for multiple locations.
+Depending on how expensive your gaming laptop is, you may be able to buy more than one gaming computer with similar or passable performance for multiple locations.
 This isn’t necessarily portability, but it allows you to game in more than one location without worrying about dropping any of your components.